MonolithProjects/ansible-github_actions_runner/README.md

     - role: monolithprojects.github_actions_runner
 ```

-Same example as above, but runner will be added to an organization.
+Same example as above, but runner will be added to an organization and deployed on GitHub Enterprise Server.

 ```yaml
 ---